peterosterlund2/texel/readme.txt

 Source code for Texel's automatic test suite is provided in the test directory.

 Source code for various tools used during Texel development is provided in the app/texelutil directory.
-Note that this program uses OpenMP and depends on the libraries Armadillo and GSL.
+Note that this program depends on the libraries Armadillo and GSL.

 Source code for an interactive interface to the texel book building algorithm is provided in the app/bookgui directory.
 It depends on gtkmm-3.0 and probably only